yjzhang/FISH_MDS.jl/README.md

 Email: [yue_zhang@alumni.brown.edu](mailto:steven_criscione@alumni.brown.edu)

 ## Dependencies
 FISH_MDS.jl is a Julia package that models 3D structure from Hi-C contact matrices.
+To use the package please first download Julia and the following libraries.
+The companion viewer for the package is Hi-Brow.

 [Julia](http://julialang.org/)